AdobeDocs/analytics.en/help/implement/prepare/solution-design.md

 There are also several Adobe partners who specialize in helping with the creation of a solution design document, as well as implementing Adobe Analytics on your site.

-> [!NOTE] Note
->
-> Although members of the Analytics community have found the following links helpful, they are not owned by Adobe.
+> [!NOTE] Although members of the Analytics community have found the following links helpful, they are not owned by Adobe.
 Take this note into consideration when viewing their content.

 * [7 Steps to Set Up Your Web Analytics Solution Design](https://resources.observepoint.com/blog/7-steps-solution-design-data-governance) by ObservePoint
 * [A Framework for Digital Analytics Process](https://analyticsdemystified.com/analytics-strategy/framework-digital-analytics-process/) by Analytics Demystified